-Dr. Towler is kept on the jump by his medical practice, and what time he has to spare is devoted principally to the interests of our schools.
+Dr. Towler is kept on the jump by his medical practice, and what time be has to spare is devoted principally to the interests of our schools.

 The extension to the hub factory is about completed.
-Their orders are now much ahead of their ability to fill.
+Their orders are now much ahead of their ability to

 Sept.
 8, 1883.
-BUZBY.